 Over the years of writing, I’ve come to rely more and more upon the technique of writing by scenes.
-In fact, with the book I most recently finished, the majority of the book cuts from one scene to the next with very few transitional links.
+In fact, in most of my books, I cut from one scene to the next with very few transitional links.

 As I’ve pondered why I like writing this way, I’ve realized that ultimately writing by scenes is one of the best ways to SHOW our story.
 We place our characters on the stage, have them act things out.
 When it’s over, we drop the curtain and open it again with the next scene.
 We’re continually showing the action of our story without having an intrusive narrator come out between acts and fill us in on what happens between times—as if we need to know every detail to be entertained.

 Before I start the actual writing of each scene, I make notes on the scene including: Time/Date, Setting, POV (looking back to make sure I’m varying these well enough).
 Then I ask myself these questions: What is the goal of the scene?
 What am I trying to accomplish?
 How am I moving the plot forward?